CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Joseph R. Ianniello - CBS Corp.

 Jessica, I think your other two questions were some of those other consortiums on the data on measurement and stuff like that.
 So for us, look, I mean, all we've ever asked for is just to counter all of our eyeballs fairly.
-And when you kind of do that, again CBS, the number one network, more eyeballs for the last 14 years and 15 years out of anybody.
+And when you do that, again CBS, the number one network, more eyeballs for the last 14 years and 15 years out of anybody.
 So we feel really good about that.
 So just because people are watching on different platforms or different timing just positions us.
 We know they're watching, and we know that.
 And so if there is any other – Nielsen is obviously making great strides in it.
 If there's others in there, so be it.
 But I think our opportunity is making sure we're getting paid fairly for all of those.
 But we don't have to necessarily own those distribution – that data, that measurement service.
 So I'm not sure if that answered your question, but I think that hits it.

 And as far as Hulu, look, we have great expectations.
 There are a lot of new entrants entering.
 I think obviously their bundle looks somewhat compelling.
 So I know it just launched yesterday.
 And I know a lot of folks signed up for it.
 But it's a great economic deal for us because obviously these new entrants pay the fair value kind of going in knowing what we deliver.
 And so the more and more subscribers they get, the better for CBS.